Understanding the different types of love.

 Understanding the different types of love

-Nowadays, we have a better understanding of the various types of love, thanks to the foundational knowledge passed down by the Greek philosophers.
+Nowadays, we better understand the various ways we relate, thanks to the foundational knowledge passed down by the Greek philosophers.

-We recognize that some types of love mentioned before nowadays are less considered forms of love per se and more as distortions or mental health conditions.
+We recognize that some descriptions mentioned before are now viewed differently.
+They are considered less as forms of love and more as distortions or mental health conditions.

 Indeed, some have led us to the use of widespread terms such as “toxic relationships,” among many others.

-Furthermore, a successful romantic relationship will require the sum or combination of several of the previously described types of love or feelings.
+Furthermore, a successful romantic relationship will require the sum or combination of several of the previously described ways to relate.

 All the brilliant work done by the great Greek philosophers has brought us to the next stage of our quest.